JuliaRegistries/General/README.md

  - Increment the version in the Project.toml as a breaking change.
  - [Register](#registering-a-package-in-general) it as if it were a new package
  - Comment on the PR, that this is a rename.
- - It will have to go though the normal criteria for registring a new package.
+ - It will have to go through the normal criteria for registering a new package.
     - In particular, even if you get it merged manually, it will need to wait 3 days from the PR being opened.
     - This gives others and yourself the chance to point out any naming issues.